mihirrd/logslim/README.md

 **Lossless log compression that saves storage upto 80% — without losing a single line.**

-LogSlim is a CLI tool and web dashboard that extracts repeating log templates, separates the variable parameters, and stores everything in compressed Parquet files.
+LogSlim is a CLI tool and web dashboard that extracts repeating log templates, separates the variable parameters, and stores everything in *compressed Parquet files*.

 Every original log line is exactly reconstructable on demand.

-It sits in front of your existing storage — no agent, no SDK changes, no vendor lock-in.
+Sits in front of your existing storage.
+No agent, No SDK changes, No vendor lock-in.

 ---